ROYAL QUEENS/ TEXTILES

 often bear little resemblance to each other.

-Jacob’s ladder a variation it is to be dated back to the 1830’s when women were most
+Jacob’s ladder, a variation it is to be dates back to the 1830s when women were most

 active in the formative years of the abolitionist movement.
 This pattern